mihaimorosan/Spade/README.md

 # Spade
-A Shell Script Program to help travesre through the Linux Operating System
+A Shell Script Program to help connect to various Linux/Unix servers